Xyvius/lastOn/README.md

 #### LastOn, by Xyvius

 This event provides a quick output of the last few (# is configurable, default is 4) players on.
-As of V2.0 it also tracks the Most players that have been on at once, broadcasting whenever a new record is set.
+As of v1.0.0 it also tracks the most players that have been on at once, broadcasting whenever a new record is set.

 The event should be called from the onPlayerConnect event.
 See the example below.
 (I preceed it with a sleep in order to delay the initial output till after the other "On Connect" items (i.e. MOTD, etc.)